wojbrown/esds-github-sandbox/README.md

 2. a staging area
 3. a remote 'master' repo

 The local working directory lives on a user's computer when `git clone` is run.
 This is where a user can make changes to a repo locally.
-The staging area is middle ground between the local repo and the 'master' repo where a user can decide which changes they have made will be commited to the 'master' repo.
+The staging area is the middle ground between the local repo and the 'master' repo where a user can decide which changes they have made will be committed to the 'master' repo.
 The 'master' repo is the remote repo that lives on Github

 ## Github Overview:
 **Repository (repo)**